 Steed is on horseback in Silent Dust, Two's Crowd, TNA House of Cards and TNA Target.

 There are further episodes with horses, such as Trojan Horse in which Steed gets a horse as a gift.

-Horses are also part in a few tag scenes such as in A Touch of Brimstone when Steed and Mrs Peel depart in a vintage coach or in a horse-drawn carriage in Too Many Christmas Trees.
-Steed rides a rocking horse in Requiem and there is another one in his flat in Escape in Time.
+Horses are also part of a few tag scenes such as in A Touch of Brimstone when Steed and Mrs. Peel depart in a vintage coach or a horse-drawn carriage in Too Many Christmas Trees.
+Steed rides a rocking horse in Requiem, and there is another one in his flat in Escape in Time.